Integral Chow rings of modular compactifications of $\mathcal{M}_{1,n\leq 6}$: Abstract

 \section{Abstract}

 For $n\leq 6$, we compute the integral Chow ring of every modular compactification of $\Mcal_{1,n}$ parametrising only Gorenstein curves with smooth, distinct markings.
 These include the Deligne--Mumford, Schubert, and Smyth compactifications, and many more.
 They can all be excised from the stack of log-canonically polarised Gorenstein curves.
-The Chow ring of the latter admits a simple, combinatorial description, which we compute by patching along a natural stratification by core level.
-We further deduce that all these modular compactifications satisfy the Chow-K\"{u}nneth generation property, that the cycle class map is an isomorphism, and for $n=4$ we study whether the Getzler's relation hold integrally.
+The Chow ring of the latter admits a simple, combinatorial description, which we compute by patching along a natural stratification by \emph{core level}.
+We deduce that all these modular compactifications satisfy the Chow-K\"{u}nneth generation property, that the cycle class map is an isomorphism, and for $n=4$ we study whether Getzler's relation holds integrally and for other compactifications.